 As we make plans for operating mostly in-person this fall, changes and adjustments lay ahead for everyone.
 The anticipation of returning to close to normal operations may create a mix of feelings as you anticipate the future.
 This webinar for employees focuses on coping skills to help improve resilience.
-The strategies and resources provided by Cascade Centers, UO’s employee assistance provider, will help adjustments be a bit easier.
+The strategies and resources provided by Canopy, formerly called Cascade Centers,, UO’s employee assistance provider, will help adjustments be a bit easier.
 Select the button on the right to watch the video and use the link to view the presentation slides.

 Be sure to take care of your health, including mental health, as your work environment begins to change or as you plan to return to the workplace.
 This is a stressful time and transitioning back to the workplace can add extra stress.